About Finest City Improv

 Community members who display behavior which FCI deems to be detrimental to FCI’s core values and standards of conduct may be issued a warning.
 FCI gives the warning verbally in private with the offending party.
 If a community member receives more than one warning for similar issues, appropriate action will be taken.
 Depending on the circumstances, community members may be required to take a leave of absence from Finest City Improv or to leave Finest City Improv permanently.

 - To discuss a concern or incident directly please contact Amy Lisewski at (619)306-6047.
 And/Or…

 - Please complete this form to make a confidential report of a grievance or incident related to our code of conduct or any other issues that you would like to bring to the attention of our management.
 We will promptly address your issues, concerns, and recommendations.

-We have also established an anonymous reporting hotline through Lighthouse Services, Inc. for a specific purpose.
-That purpose is to report fraud, unlawful, unethical and other types of improper behavior.
-This hotline is NOT a substitute for routine communications within our organization between community members, stakeholders, associates and their supervisors and managers, particularly as to workplace duties.
-This anonymous reporting hotline is an additional communication tool for specific types of situations and it is provided because we believe that it is a good business practice to do so.
+We have also established an anonymous reporting system for student and FCI performers and staff to report violations of this code of conduct, fraud, unlawful, unethical, and other types of improper behavior.
+This hotline is not a substitute for routine communications within our organization between community members, stakeholders, associates, and their supervisors and managers, particularly as to workplace duties.
+Please use this form to report issues that, by doing so anonymously, will help you bring them to our attention and ensure they are addressed.

-Regular business matters that do not require anonymity should be directed to the employee’s supervisor or Amy Lisewski (via direct contact at (619)306-6047 or via this grievance form) and should not be submitted using this service.
+Regular business matters that do not require anonymity should be directed to your instructor, your work supervisor, or owner Amy Lisewski (via direct contact at (619)306-6047 or via this grievance form) and should not be submitted using this service.